Nollywood in Hollywood Presents: THE BRIDGE

 NOLLYWOOD IN HOLLYWOOD

-in collaboration with the USC School of Cinematic Arts, American Cinematheque,
+in collaboration with the USC School of Cinematic Arts, O2A Media Inc., American Cinematheque,

-USC African American Cinema Society (AACS), and O2A Media Inc.,
+USC African American Cinema Society (AACS), and USC Black Alumni Association (USC BAA),

 invite you and a guest to a special screening of